olejorga/otto-throttle/README.md

 ## Usage

-Can be toggled on or off via the plugins menu. `Plugins > FlyWithLua > FlyWithLua Macros > Engage OTTO THROTTLE`.
+Can be toggled on or off via the plugins menu. <br>`Plugins > FlyWithLua > FlyWithLua Macros > Engage OTTO THROTTLE`.